How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 4. Design Style

-Aesthetic Preferences: Describe the visual style of the website, including color schemes, fonts, and general design preferences.
+Aesthetic Preferences: Describe the visual style of the website, including colour schemes, fonts, and general design preferences.

-Example: “The design should reflect a professional and trustworthy image, with clean lines, blue and white color schemes, and modern fonts.”
+Example: “The design should reflect a professional and trustworthy image, with clean lines, blue and white colour schemes, and modern fonts.”

 5. Competitor Analysis

 Example: “Competitors include local commercial cleaning services in Houston.
-I like how [Competitor A] displays customer testimonials prominently.
-[Competitor B] has a clean, easy-to-navigate layout, but the colors are too harsh.”
+I like how [Competitor A] prominently displays customer testimonials.
+[Competitor B] has a clean, easy-to-navigate layout, but the colours are too harsh.”

 6. Content Requirements

-What Content Should Be Included?: Define what content needs to be on the website and whether the client will provide it or if it needs to be created.
+Define which Content needs to be on the website and whether the client will provide it or create it.

 Example: “Content will include service descriptions, customer testimonials, blogs about cleaning tips, and pricing information.
-I will provide the content for service pages, but we need help creating the blog posts.”
+We will provide the content for service pages, but we need help creating the blog posts.”

 7. Functional Requirements

-Website Functionality: Describe any special functionality needed, such as online booking systems, payment gateways, or customer login areas.
+Website Functionality: Describe any exceptional functionality needed, such as online booking systems, payment gateways, or customer login areas.

 Example: “The website needs to include an online booking system that allows customers to schedule cleaning services, as well as integrate with a payment gateway for online transactions.”